How To Clean A Nose Piercing

 Apply the saline to your piercing

 You have two options for applying the saline solution to your nose piercing.
 The first is to just dip your nose into the bowl of saline.
 Hold your nose there for several seconds.
 Don’t try to hold your breath longer than you can.
 After a few seconds, take your nose out of the bowl to breathe.
-The put it back in for a few more seconds.
+Then put it back in for a few more seconds.
 Repeat this process for about 3 minutes.

 The other method is to dip a clean cotton ball in the bowl of saline.
-Then hold the cotton ball on your nose piercing for about 3 minutes, occasionally re-wetting the cotton ball with fresh saline.
+Next, hold the cotton ball on your nose piercing for about 3 minutes, occasionally re-wetting the cotton ball with fresh saline.
 If you go with this method, you may also want to purchase a bulb syringe so you can squirt some saline on the part of the piercing inside your nose.

 Remove piercing crust

 You don’t need anything other than sterile saline to keep your new piercing clean.
 Do not use hydrogen peroxide or alcohol to clean the piercing.
 They dry out and irritate the surrounding skin, making it more difficult for the piercing to heal.
+Hydrogen peroxide delays wound healing by killing regenerating cells (just like it would kill dirty microbes – it non-selectively damages cells).

 If you suspect an infection is setting in, you don’t need stronger antiseptics.
 Simply continue to be vigilant with the saline soaks and keep your hands away from the piercing and jewelry.
+Make sure your nutrition is impeccable to provide nourishment and the support your body needs to heal well.

 Do not apply antibiotic ointment, which interferes with fluid discharge.
 Discharge is your body’s way of clearing out the bacteria and infection.